vitessio/website/content/en/docs/14.0/reference/features/messaging.md

 For a message that was successfully sent we will wait for the specified `vt_ack_wait` time.
 If no ack is received by then, it will be resent.
-The next attempt will be 2x the previous wait, and this delay is doubled for every attempt (with some added jitter to avoid thundering herds).
+The next attempt will be 2x the previous wait and this delay is doubled for every subsequent attempt — bound by `vt_min_backoff` and `vt_max_backoff` — with some added jitter (up to 33%) to avoid thundering herds.

 ## Purging